Henrietta Mears: Legacy

-Henrietta Mears was one of the most influential Christian leaders of the 20th Century.
-She founded Gospel Light, a publishing company for many of her training materials, and "Gospel Literature Internationals (GLINT)" She profoundly impacted the ministries of Jim Rayburn (Young Life) and Billy Graham (Billy Graham Evangelistic Association), with her emphasis on Scripture and a clear Gospel message for young people.
-Mears is believed by many theologians to have most directly shaped Bill Bright’s Four Spiritual Laws, which defined modern evangelism in the 20th century.
+Mears was one of the most influential Christian leaders of the 20th century.
+She founded Gospel Light, a publishing company for many of her training materials, and Gospel Literature Internationals (GLINT).
+She profoundly impacted the ministries of Jim Rayburn (Young Life) and Billy Graham (Billy Graham Evangelistic Association), with her emphasis on Scripture and a clear Gospel message for young people.
+Mears is believed by many theologians to have most directly shaped Bill Bright's Four Spiritual Laws, which defined modern evangelism in the 20th century.

 She was a gifted educator and was known as "Teacher" by those in her program.
 Her book, What the Bible is All About, has sold over three million copies.

-Hundreds of men and women came out of her Sunday School program into full-time Christian service, including 1st Presbyterian Hollywood's Louis Evans, Sr.'s son; Louis H. Evans, Jr. (husband of the actress Colleen Townsend Evans), who became the organizing pastor of Bel Air Presbyterian church; Bill Bright and his wife Vonette Zachary Bright, founder of Campus Crusade for Christ, which lived in and worked out of Henrietta's house for 10 years; Billy Graham; Reverend L. David Cowie, pastor of University Presbyterian Church in Seattle, Washington, 1948 to 1961; Donn Moomaw, a UCLA All American football player in 1951, who later became Ronald Reagan's pastor at Bel Air Presbyterian Church, and Frederick Dale Bruner, a biblical scholar best known for his commentaries on Matthew and John.
+Hundreds of men and women came out of her Sunday School program into full-time Christian service, including First Presbyterian Hollywood's Louis Evans, Sr.'s son; Louis H. Evans, Jr. (husband of the actress Colleen Townsend Evans), who became the organizing pastor of Bel Air Presbyterian church; Bill Bright and his wife Vonette Zachary Bright, founder of Campus Crusade for Christ, which lived in and worked out of Henrietta's house for 10 years; Billy Graham; Reverend L. David Cowie, pastor of University Presbyterian Church in Seattle, Washington, 1948 to 1961; Donn Moomaw, a UCLA All American football player in 1951, who later became Ronald Reagan's pastor at Bel Air Presbyterian Church, and Frederick Dale Bruner, a biblical scholar best known for his commentaries on Matthew and John.

 Personal life and death

 Mears never married or had children.
-In her adult life, she lived with her sister, and, following her death, with Bill and Vonette Bright.
+In her adult life, she lived with her sister, and, following her sister's death, with Bill and Vonette Bright.
 She never officially retired, and died in her sleep on March 20, 1963 at her home in Bel Air, California.